 TRACE: Wayfinding in Contemporary New Media Art exhibition features the artists who draw inspiration from different forms of situational awareness transforming them into complex new platforms for reflection and discourse: Yin-Ju Chen & James T. Hong, Badfaith VR (Shaun Gladwell & Leo Faber), Dejan Grba, Jonathan Harris, Ron Hutt, Nicolas Maigret & Brendan Howell, Kelly Mark, Seth Myers & Sarah Stolar, Julian Palacz, Alexander Schellow, Syntfarm (Vladimir Todorović & Andreas Schlegel).

-TRACE takes place in Pro Arts, Oakland from 20 July to 31 August 2018, and it premiered in MoCA Salon, Belgrade (30 March — 28 May 2018).
-Within each venue, the exhibition is redeveloped as an autonomous setup with a specific configuration of the artworks.
-It includes educational programming with round tables, lectures and workshops, which will be documented and publically available.
-The show in MoCA Salon will be accompanied by a catalogue published by MoCA Belgrade, and the complete project will be presented in a book published by McNally Jackson in New York.
+TRACE took place in Pro Arts, Oakland from 20 July to 31 August 2018, and it premiered in MoCA Salon, Belgrade (30 March — 28 May 2018).
+Within each venue, the exhibition was redeveloped as an autonomous setup with a specific configuration of the artworks.
+It comprised educational programming with round tables, lectures and workshops.
+The show in MoCA Salon was accompanied by a catalogue published by MoCA Belgrade, and the complete project will be presented in a book published by McNally Jackson in New York.

 When I trace at my pleasure the windings to and fro of the heavenly bodies, I no longer touch the earth with my feet: I stand in the presence of Zeus himself and take my fill of ambrosia.